aelb66/Domestic-Violence-Explanatory-Model/index.md

 As the model is intended for explanation, it will be assessed using McFadden’s quasi-*R²* (17) as well as the regression coefficient standard errors with respective *p*-values.

 ## 4. Pre-processing
 Datasets will be cleaned, merged, then variables of interest transformed for ease of interpretation.
 As most people will say, this takes the most amount of your time.
-For me, around 70-80% of the project is just pre-processing the data :astonished:.
+For me, around 70-80% of the project is just pre-processing the data.

-### Transforming the offence data
+### 4.1 Transforming the offence data
 First I kept a copy of the original file and examined the data.
 ```r
 #keeping original dataset as precaution